robertmassaioli/my-reminders/README.md

 There is a convenience script at `schema/bootstrap.sh` to set up the database for you, assuming that the current user has permission to create databases.

+During development, if you make changes to migrations that have already run locally, you'll need to the dbmigrations `moo` tool.
+You can install it by running:

+    stack install dbmigrations-postgresql

+And then you can use the tool by running:

+    yarn moo --help

+Please don't modify previous migrations, only add new ones.

 ### Running the plugin

 First setup a nix-shell environment with the haskell stack command: